By Emily Gammell

 I’m sharing my story in hopes of helping even just one patient who feels held prisoner by their own body.
 To all IC, PN and PFD patients, I say: stay strong and keep fighting the fight.
 There is hope.
 I urge anyone suffering from a pelvic condition to reach out to me via email.
 I am more than happy to help guide patients toward the specialists who have helped me.

 In addition to her volunteer work as a women’s health patient advocate, Emily works with the Tennessee Growers Coalition in Nashville, a non-profit, non-partisan organization supporting pro-hemp advocacy, awareness and legislation.
 She can be reached via email at firstname.lastname@example.org and on Instagram at @icpatientadvocacy.

 Thank you, Emily, for sharing your story of perseverance and hope with our readers.

 If you have a story to share with our readers about participating in a clinical trial, overcoming adversity, or living with a chronic condition, please let us know.
 We’d love to have you guest blog for us.
-Guest blogging helps others learn about your struggles and increases awareness and understanding.
+Guest blogging helps others learn about your struggles and increases awareness and understanding how to find relationship therapy.
 We will help promote your website and social media accounts as well as your favorite advocacy group.
 Contact us to get started sharing your story now!